 Several factors affect how long an exterior paint job will last.
-The three major ones are; how your house was painted previously, how you have maintained your house, as well as climate and weather.
+The three major ones are; how your house was painted previously, how you have maintained your home, and climate and weather.

 Let’s discuss these three factors in greater depth.

 If you just bought your home, it is hard to know when it was last painted.
-However, you can try to inquire about the paint job to plan out when your house might need a repaint job.
-The quality and type of paint used, how many coats were used, and the color used, all have an impact on longevity.
+However, you can inquire about the paint job to plan when your house might need a repaint job.
+The quality and type of paint used, how many coats were used, and the color used all impact longevity.

-It is also important to know the season your newly-acquired home was painted since the weather condition when your house was painted can change how well the paint dried.
+It is also essential to know the season your newly-acquired home was painted since the weather condition when your house was painted can change how well the paint dried.

-Overall, high-quality paints with lighter shades last longer, especially if they were applied by pros in two or three coats.
-In regard to paint types, 100 percent acrylic paint is the best since it resists fading and last longer.
+Overall, high-quality paints with lighter shades last longer, mainly if they are applied by pros in two or three coats.
+Regarding paint types, 100 percent acrylic paint is the best since it resists fading and last longer.

-When we talk about exterior house maintenance, we are talking about preventative maintenance and identifying problems before they go overboard.
-Look at the exterior of your house regularly to watch any signs of cracks, wear, and tear.
+When discussing exterior house maintenance, we discuss preventative maintenance and identifying problems before they go overboard.
+Look at the exterior of your house regularly to watch for any signs of cracks, wear, and tear.
 Things to watch out for include insects or rodent infestation, rot, dampness, rodent, and mold.

 If you spot any of the above things, act accordingly to ensure your paint job last longer.
-Besides, you need to maintain your walls by regularly washing off dirt and moss before they eat into your paint.
+Besides, you must maintain your walls by regularly washing off dirt and moss before they eat into your paint.

-The weather and climate of your locality can also have a great impact on your paint and affect how long your exterior house painting job lasts.
-For instance, if your home doesn’t have trees to shelter your house, its paint may fade away more quickly than a home surrounded by trees.
+The weather and climate of your locality can also significantly impact your paint and affect how long your exterior house painting job lasts.
+For instance, if your home doesn’t have trees to shelter place, its paint may fade away more quickly than a home surrounded by trees.

 Also, if you are in an area that experiences intense storms and harsh winters, your paint job will likely age out more quickly.

-With that in mind, let’s talk about the best time to paint your home.
+With that in mind, let’s discuss the best time to paint your home.

 When Is the Right Time to Paint Your Home Exterior?

-The reason you have never seen anyone painting their house exterior in the dead of winter is that this is not the type of job that can be carried out at any season.
+You have never seen anyone painting their house exterior in the dead of winter because this is not the type of job that can be carried out in any season.

-So, why is it that virtually all exterior painting jobs seem to be done only in one season?
+So, why is it that virtually all exterior painting jobs are done only in one season?
 Hint- It is because no one wants to feel cold outside!

 The Right Time to Do Exterior Paint Jobs

 How your paint dries depends on weather conditions and temperature at the time of application.
-That’s why you have to do the work when the weather is warm so that your paint job turns out perfectly.
+That’s why you must do the work when the weather is warm so that your paint job turns out perfectly.

-You should also look at the weather for a few days before you begin to paint because if it rains before your painting day, you need to give your siding several days to dry out before painting.
-The same applies after you paint- you want to make sure that there will be no rain after painting job since the paint has to be given time to cure properly.
+You should also look at the weather for a few days before you begin to paint because if it rains before your painting day, you must give your siding several days to dry.
+The same applies after you paint- you want to make sure that there will be no rain after the painting job since the paint has to be given time to cure properly.

-You will also want to ensure that you paint at a period when there are no major fluctuations of temperature from day to night.
-Major temperature fluctuations cause the paint to react and thus prevent it from curing properly.
+You will also want to ensure that you paint when there are no major temperature fluctuations from day to night.
+Significant temperature fluctuations cause the paint to react and thus prevent it from curing properly.
 This means you will have unevenly painted surfaces with peels and cracks.

-Therefore, the ideal time to paint house exteriors is in the early summer and early fall.
-These two periods offer the best weather conditions for painting since there are minimal fluctuations in temperatures and minimal rain.
+Therefore, the ideal time to paint house exteriors is early summer and early fall.
+These two periods offer the best weather conditions for painting since there are minimal temperature fluctuations and minimal rain.

 How Hot Should the Day Be To Paint Outside?

-Yes, we have mentioned that early summer is one of the perfect time to house exterior painting job.
+Yes, we have mentioned that early summer is one of the perfect times to house exterior painting jobs.
 However, although summers have reliably dry weather that is perfect for painting, it comes with extreme temperatures.

-Extreme heat could accelerate the paint to dry faster than it should, which could lead to not-so-ideal finish.
-This means clumps of paints and brush marks on your surfaces.
+Extreme heat could accelerate the paint to dry faster than it should, leading to a not-so-ideal finish.
+This means clumps of colors and brush marks on your surfaces.

-Therefore, it is good to aim for a day that has moderate temperature and humidity as well.
-Paint normally dry well when it not overly humid.
+Therefore, it is good to aim for a day with moderate temperature and humidity.
+Paint usually dries well when it is not overly humid.

-As we mentioned earlier, the best time to paint is during the early summer months and early fall, depending on your locality.
+As mentioned earlier, the best time to paint is during the early summer and fall, depending on your locality.
 Stick to these timelines if you want to end up with a smooth finish.

-Before painting, always make sure that the surfaces you intend to clean are completely dry.
+Before painting, always ensure that the surfaces you intend to clean are dehydrated.
 This will increase the possibility of ending up with a smooth, perfectly even painted surface.
 Therefore, avoid painting when it’s rainy or excessively humid.

-- Don’t paint outside when the temperatures are extreme
+2. Don’t paint outside when the temperatures are extreme.

-You don’t want to paint your exterior surfaces in the middle of winter since it is normally too cold for your paint to dry properly.
-Also, avoid painting when there is extreme heat as this can cause the paint to dry extremely fast.
+You want to avoid painting your exterior surfaces in the middle of winter since it usually is too cold for your paint to dry correctly.
+Also, avoid painting when there is extreme heat, which can cause the paint to dry extremely fast.

 Factor in the temperatures at night as well since the paint will still be drying, and you want the temperatures to be ideal.
-However, if you are working with professional painters in your locality, they will advise you on the appropriate conditions and time for exterior painting.
+However, if you work with professional painters in your locality, they will advise you on the appropriate conditions and time for exterior painting.

-Of course, how smooth your painted surfaces will look majorly depends on the climate of the area, but if you stick to the guidelines we have discussed here, you are sure to have an unblemished finish.
+Of course, how smooth your painted surfaces will look depends on the area’s climate, but if you stick to the guidelines we have discussed here, you will have a new finish.

 How to Prepare for a Paint Job That Will Last

 - Before you start painting, get your siding in top shape.
-Repair cracks and holes in finishes such as stucco, replace any rotten wood and treat insects and mold.
-Putty surface pitting and seal seams.
+Repair cracks and holes in finishes such as stucco, replace rotten wood, treat insects and mold, and putty surface pitting and seal seams.
 If you want to remove peeling or cracking paint, you can sandblast.
-Follow up this with a power wash and ensure you apply the recommended amount of pressure.
+Follow up this with a power wash and apply the recommended amount of pressure.

 - After power wash, allow your surfaces to dry completely so that you will have no trapped moisture under your paint.
-Also, in case it rains heavily, gives your house time to dry.
+Also, if it rains heavily, it gives your house time to dry.

 Should You Hire a Pro?

-For people who are used to taking on their own renovations, painting your home exterior might seem a money-saving project.
+For people who are used to taking on their renovations, painting your home exterior is a money-saving project.
 But before you position the ladder to start painting, here are tools, stress, and safety factors you should consider.

 Some hours are more difficult to paint than others.
-For instance, older, taller houses are delicate to paint, which is why it would be best to leave them to professional painters.
+For instance, older, taller houses are delicate to paint, so it would be best to leave them to professional painters.

-Straight exteriors on a box-shaped house make painting work easier as compared to irregularly shaped homes with two or more stories.
-This means that if you were to undertake the work of painting your sophisticated home, you would need more than a ladder to access high nooks and crannies.
+Straight exteriors on a box-shaped house make painting easier than irregularly shaped homes with two or more stories.
+This means that if you were to paint your sophisticated home, you would need more than a ladder to access high nooks and crannies.

-There are surfaces that require extensive prep work.
+Some surfaces require extensive prep work.
 For instance, if there is excessive mold or severe peeling, you may need to designate a few extra days to remedy the situation.
 Therefore, it will be great to talk with an experienced painter to fix extensive issues before you can get started.

-Older homes built before 1978 may have leaded paint.
-Therefore, if you decide to go the DIY method, there is a good chance that you will have to learn how to remove and handle it safely.
+Older homes built before 1978 May have leaded paint.
+Therefore, if you choose the DIY method, you must learn how to remove and handle it safely.

-If you already have painting equipment, then it can be easier to undertake the painting work yourself.
-However, if you are renting or purchasing them now, you might need to compare the cost of everything with the cost of hiring a professional company.
+If you already have painting equipment, it can be easier to do the painting yourself.
+However, if you are renting or purchasing them now, you should compare the cost of everything with the cost of hiring a professional company.

 Remember that you will need lift and ladders, prep materials such as power washers, cleaning agent, scrub brushes, a bleach for mildew, pails, among other things, drop cloths, masking tape, rags, paint removers, and many other materials.